SAS-DHRH/dhcc-toolkit/content/toolkit/minimal-computing.md

 ## Critical design and system change {#system-change}

-{{< hint info >}}
-_‘Digital technology has ushered in an age of inconspicuous consumption.
+> _‘Digital technology has ushered in an age of inconspicuous consumption.
 It is easy to understand the environmental impact of buying 'stuff' or flying across the Atlantic.
 It is harder to wrap your head around how much energy it takes to fly data across the web.’_
 [Arwa Mahdawi, The Guardian](https://www.theguardian.com/commentisfree/2020/feb/12/real-problem-netflix-addiction-arbon-emissions)
-{{< /hint >}}

 Minimal computing can sometimes feel like fighting a losing battle.
 Joana Moll’s project _[The Hidden Life of an Amazon User](https://www.janavirgin.com/AMZ/amazon.html)_ seeks to make visible the huge amount of code involved in making one simple purchase from Amazon: